Fintech Trends to Watch in 2018

 “Blockchain makes conducting transactions, making trades, and transferring ownership much easier.”
 Goldstein says businesses today should be asking themselves how they can adopt it, because it is going to affect them eventually.
 “No one knows exactly when it will happen — much depends on coordination in industries.
 If other firms are using it, there will be a stronger incentive to get involved.
 But the equilibrium will shift as applications grow.
 Managers should be preparing for this development now, understanding what blockchain is and how it could be used.
 They should be positioning themselves to take advantage before the tide shifts.”

-Itay Goldstein, Wharton Professor of Finance, is the Academic Director of Advanced Corporate Finance program, and teaches in The CFO: Becoming a Strategic Partner, and Wharton Finance for Executives.
+Itay Goldstein, Wharton Professor of Finance, is the Academic Director of Value Creation and Growth Through Innovative Corporate Finance program, and teaches in The CFO: Becoming a Strategic Partner, and Wharton Finance for Executives.

 Blockchain Applications Grow